Kuhlemeier-lab/R_phenotyping/README.md

 - getcolumn = name of the column that has the measurements you want to extract.
 - scale = unit of the scale you measured.
 There is no default value so you must specify it every time you run the function.
 If FALSE, it won't make a scale and keep your raw measurements.
 - columns = an object containing the name of each of your column.
+- output = default value "" prints the table to STDOUT.
+If a string is provided, the table is saved in a <string>.csv file in the working directory.

 ## Allgraphs.R